Become a Votebeat sponsor

 He emphasized that “there were problems in 2020” and that Americans should debate those issues, “and that’s all I’ve said and all Donald Trump has said.”
 Then he pivoted to talk about censorship as the real threat to democracy.

 Walz called Vance’s answer “troubling” — which is a fair assessment given that Trump has said and done much more than claim there were problems with the 2020 election.
 He used his time to press Vance on the original question and said that Jan.
-6 was “a threat to our democracy in a way we had not seen,” because Trump was unwilling to admit his loss.
+6 was “a threat to our democracy in a way we had not seen,” resulting from Trump’s refusal to admit his loss.

 “Did he lose the 2020 election?”
 Walz directly asked Vance.